Skip to main content Skip to secondary navigation

 Student employee pay is subject to federal and state income tax withholding and is reported on Form W-2.
 Work performed in California is subject to withholding and reporting to California, regardless of the residency status of the student.
 Registered degree-seeking students do not pay FICA (Social Security and Medicare) taxes and California Voluntary Disability Insurance.

-Tuition Allowance associated with assistantships is not subject to tax.
+Tuition allowance associated with assistantships is not subject to tax.

 For further guidance related to taxes, the student should consult the Student Services Office website.